WeblateOrg/weblate/docs/admin/install.rst

 well (depending on the Git version you use).

-You can change the directory used by Weblate in :file:`settings.py`, for example to set it to ``configuration`` directory under the Weblate tree:
+You can change the directory used by Weblate in :file:`settings.py`, for example by setting it to the ``configuration`` folder of where you installed Weblate:

 .. code-block:: python